 This is the part that can freak people out!
 How much is too much flour?
 When do I know I have enough?

 The bowl will almost be clean as the dough mixes when it has enough flour!
 Add 1/4 cup more flour if needed, and mix some more!
-Keep adding 1/4 cup more as needed- you should not ever need more than 3 cups total flour!
+Keep adding 1/4 cup more at a time, as needed.
+You should not ever need more than 3 cups total flour!
 (I usually only use 2 to 2 1/4 cups).

 Let the dough mix on a higher speed for 3-4 minutes.
 This will knead it for you, saving you from having to do it!
-The dough should be soft and smooth and you know it is done mixing/kneading.
+The dough should be soft and smooth when it is done mixing/kneading.

 Let it REST!